rikkijprince/rikkijprince.github.io/zanzibar.md

 - *Witchcraft and Magick*
 - *Advanced Witchcraft Training*
 - *Chaos Magick*
-- *The Art and Science of Pleasure*
+- *Behind the Moans: the Science of Pleasure*
-- *The Art and Science of Risk*
+- *How to Live with Risk Without Killing yourself in the Process*